doublergreer/doublergreer/README.md

 - Hi, I'm Ryan Greer
-- I'm currently a third year computer science student at the University of Colorado Boulder seeking internship opportunities
+- I'm a 4th year computer science student at the University of Colorado Boulder
 - feel free to contact me on linkedin!

 <!---